 Visiting Assistant Professor

-Mary Brinson, PhD, recently completed her doctorate at the University of California, Santa Barbara and is a visiting assistant professor for the 2010-2011 academic year.
+Mary Brinson, PhD, received her doctorate at the University of California, Santa Barbara and is a visiting assistant professor.
 Brinson's PhD was completed in the Department of Communication with emphases in the areas of Media Studies and Intergroup/Intercultural Communication.
 Brinson's work and research is interdisciplinary in nature, and she has thus enhanced her doctoral work with a minor in Global Studies, and previously earned a B.A. in Political Science.
-She also studies the Arabic language.

 Ph.D., University of California, Santa Barbara - Communication